rien333/numbersense-vae/thesis/README.md

-Objective **(1)** grants VAEs the ability to generate new samples from the learned distribution, partly satisfying the constraint outlined in the introduction whereby visual numerisoty skills emerge in generative learning models.
+Objective **(1)** grants VAEs the ability to generate new samples from the learned distribution, partly satisfying the constraint outlined in the introduction whereby visual numerosity skills emerge in generative learning models.
 To fully satisfy this constraint, the final architecture uses deep neural networks for both the encoder and decoder module (see figure X for the VAE architecture), making the